AIGODLIKE/Colorista/README.md

 ## Producer

 [朔朔的搅拌机日常](https://space.bilibili.com/1220061774) provided the principle node production for the color palette, which was the key to the birth of this tool.

 [KarryCharon](https://space.bilibili.com/319473039) has completed the code development of the tool.

-[BlenderCN-LJ](https://space.bilibili.com/35723238)is responsible for debugging, documenting, and promoting this tool.
+[BlenderCN-LJ](https://space.bilibili.com/35723238) is responsible for debugging, documenting, and promoting this tool.